Taipods/SeeQL/README.md

 		* Inside seeql - > src contains our main files for our extension including our tests.
 		* Weekly Status report self explanatory
 ## Features
--Upload data (CSV) that creates a new Database file through a Create Table Statement
+-Upload data (CSV or SQL file) that creates a new Database file through a Create Table Statement

 -Output an SQL Query after pressing a button, and implementing a db